port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

 3. Fill in the token details: name, expiration (optional), and select `api` scope;
 4. Click "Create group access token";
-5. Copy the generated token and use it in the integration installation process;
+5. Copy the generated token and use it when deploying the integration in the following steps;
-6. Click the ingest button for the blueprint you want to ingest using GitLab:
+6. Click the ingest button in Port Builder Page for the blueprint you want to ingest using GitLab:

    ![DevPortal Builder ingest button](../../../../../static/img/integrations/gitlab/DevPortalBuilderIngestButton.png)